-Safety and Risk Services offers a number of departmental trainings regarding active threats.
+Safety and Risk Services offers a number of departmental trainings regarding active threats, both in-person and online.
 Although active threats are rare, there are a number of preparedness measures you and your department can take which are good practice for any emergency.

 Incident Management Team – The IMT is an interdisciplinary group of campus partners trained to respond to any type of emergency on campus.
 The IMT will coordinate response and recovery efforts following an emergency incident.

 Emergency Operations Plan – The EOP outlines the roles and responsibilities for UO staff, including members of the IMT, that will respond to emergency incidents on campus.
 The EOP is written using the Incident Command System (ICS) framework, designed so that City, State and Federal partners can coordinate with the UO’s emergency response if necessary.

 Behavioral Evaluation Threat Assessment (BETA) - The UO Behavioral Evaluation and Threat Assessment Team (BETA-Team) is dedicated to the early identification, assessment and management of incidents and behaviors that threaten the safety and well-being of the university community.